Mansour Gueye

-Mansour Gueye (born 30 December 1985) is a Senegalese-Romanian footballer who plays as a striker for Romanian Liga III side CSM Sighetu Marmației.
-He was nicknamed in Romania "Omul-Foarfecă", which means "Scissor Man", for his spectacular scissors kick goals.
+Mansour Gueye (born 30 December 1985) is a Senegalese-Romanian footballer who plays as a striker for Romanian Liga IV side Barcău Nușfalău.
+He was nicknamed "Omul-Foarfecă" ("Scissors Man") in Romania due to his spectacular scissors kick goals.

 Career

 Servette

-Mansour was born on 30 December 1985 in Dakar, Senegal, leaving the country to go to Switzerland in 1999 at age 14, signing with Servette.
-He played mainly at the youth center, in his last season being promoted to the satellite team.
+Mansour was born on 30 December 1985 in Dakar, Senegal, but moved to Switzerland in 1999 at age 14 and signed with Servette.
+He played mainly for the club's youth center, with his last season culminating in a promotion to the satellite team.

 Politehnica Timișoara and loans

-In 2004 he got transferred in Romania at Politehnica Timișoara, making his Divizia A debut on 11 August under caretaker coach Călin Zanc who sent him in the 80th minute in order to replace Cristian Silvășan in a 2–1 away loss to FCM Bacău.
+In 2004, Mansour was transferred to Romanian team Politehnica Timișoara, making his Divizia A debut on 11 August under caretaker coach Călin Zanc who sent him in the 80th minute to replace Cristian Silvășan in a 2–1 away loss to FCM Bacău.
 In the following game, he was used by new coach Gheorghe Mulțescu as a starter, scoring his first two goals in a 2–1 home win over FC Brașov.
-Afterwards he scored three goals against each of the Bucharest giants, Rapid, Dinamo and Steaua, the one against Dinamo being from a scissors kick which left goalkeeper Bogdan Stelea without a reaction.
-By the end of the season he scored the only goal of a 1–0 home victory over Farul Constanța and in the final round of the season he opened the score after a superb combination with Viorel Moldovan in a 2–1 loss on the Ghencea Stadium against the eventual champions, Steaua, thus having a total of seven goals scored in the 2004–05 season.
-The following season, Mansour was coached by Gheorghe Hagi for a while, scoring only two goals in two wins over Politehnica Iași and FCM Bacău.
-Next season he helped the team reach the 2007 Cupa României final where coach Valentin Velcea used him in the first 55 minutes of the 2–0 loss to Rapid.
-In the 2007–08 season, Mansour scored only one goal in the league but it was a spectacular one, with a scissors kick after a counter-attack in a 2–0 victory against Steaua.
+Afterwards he scored three goals against each of the Bucharest giants, Rapid, Dinamo and Steaua, including a scissors kick against Dinamo that left goalkeeper Bogdan Stelea without a reaction.
+By the end of the season, Mansour scored the only goal of a 1–0 home victory over Farul Constanța.
+Subsequently, in the last round of the season he opened the score after a spectacular combination with Viorel Moldovan in a 2–1 loss at the Ghencea Stadium against the eventual champions, Steaua.
+Thus, he netted a total of seven goals scored in the 2004–05 season.
+In the following season, Mansour was coached by Gheorghe Hagi for a while, scoring only two goals in two wins over Politehnica Iași and FCM Bacău.
+In the 2006–07 season, Mansour helped the team reach the Cupa României final, where coach Valentin Velcea used him as a starter, but replaced him in the 55th minute with Andrei Cristea in the 2–0 loss to Rapid.
+In the next season, Mansour scored only one goal in the league, but it was a spectacular one, with a scissors kick after a counter-attack in a 2–0 victory against Steaua.